KSP-CKAN/CKAN/README.md

 When included in a distribution, the metadata *must* be included in a file called `META.json`.
-When extracted from a distribution, it *must* be given an identical name as the file it came from, but with the `.zip` or other extension replaced with `.json`.
+When extracted from a distribution, it *should* be given an identical name as the file it came from, but with the `.zip` or other extension replaced with `.json`.
+An extracted meta file *may* be given the same name as the internal shortname included in the document.

 The CKAN metadata spec is based upon the
 [CPAN metadata spec](https://metacpan.org/pod/CPAN::Meta::Spec).